-WRI 101 is taught by faculty from across the college who invite students to write about issues related to a given professor's interests and expertise.
-In one course, a student might argue for a particular interpretation of a play by Sophocles; in another, a student might analyze the public reception of claims about global warming; in still another, a student might compose a research project on the representation of race relations in the Jim Crow era.
+WRI 101 and HUM 103/104 are taught by faculty from across the college who invite students to write about issues related to a given professor's interests and expertise.
+In one course, a student might argue for a particular interpretation of a play by Sophocles; in another, a student might analyze the public reception of claims about global warming; in still another, a student might assess the quality of media representations of poverty in America.

 The first choice you'll need to make is whether you will enroll in a WRI 101 in either the fall or the spring semester, or choose the full-year course HUM 103/104.
 Most sections of WRI 101 are offered in the fall, but several are available in the spring, and some students (for a variety of reasons) postpone their writing course until their second semester of study.
 Students who feel less confident about their writing skills will benefit from enrolling in WRI 101 in the fall or in the full-year course HUM 103/104, and multilingual students will find WRI 101 courses advantageous to their acculturation into the American academy.

 The second choice you'll need to make is which section of WRI 101 you wish to enroll in.
 All of the first-year writing courses will ask you to respond to others' ideas and texts with generosity and critical care.
 All courses pay attention to you as a writer, and take seriously what you have to say.
-And, all courses will ask you to become practiced at drafting and revising as regular features of academic work.
 What differentiates one course from another are its special interests, readings, and intellectual occasions for inquiry and argument.
 Some students may choose a particular course that touches on a long-standing interest of theirs.
 Others may choose a certain course because it examines a topic they would like to explore, but have not yet had the chance to investigate.
 Still others may gravitate toward courses related to their expected majors and concentrations, while others look for courses that will broaden their horizons beyond anticipated majors or careers.
 Although the Humanities Program HUM 103/104 differs in many ways structurally from other WRI 101 courses, the two-course sequence covers all aspects of intellectual and academic writing.
 We hope you will find the array of first-year writing courses interesting in their diversity and subject matter.
 Feel free to contact WRI 101 professors or the Humanities Program chair for more information.